Swede 55 Successors

 Joel White Design # 50 © Brooklin Boat Yard

 This 62’ sloop was designed in 1994 by the late Joel White, founder of Brooklin Boat Yard and father of Steve White who built the Swede 55 replica Vortex.
 Design #50 is based on a balance of simplicity and performance, resulting in a slender hull, with striking lines.
-Long overhangs, a gentle entry, and the stepped low profile doghouse give her a classic look that still has a sleek, fast feel.
+Long overhangs, a gentle entry, and the stepped low – profile doghouse give her a classic look that still has a sleek, almost fast feel.

 The client who asked for this design drew inspiration from Swede 55, adding length to increase the interior space while keeping similar proportions.
 Her slender shape is drawn from the 30 square-meter sloop owned by the client at the time as well as her high aspect rig, both further accentuating her classic looks.